mate-desktop/mate-desktop.org/blog/20190318-mate-1-22-released.md

     * We've also modernized the window and desktop switchers to make them more visually appealing
 * The **session manager** now properly terminates all processes on [systemd](https://freedesktop.org/wiki/Software/systemd/).
 Also, apps can be auto-started after a user-selected delay
 * We've fully ported a number of programs to Python 3, including the **eye of MATE** and **python-caja** plugin libraries, as well as the **mate-menus** library
+* The **caja** file manager can now optionally display desktop notifications for long-running file operations
 * **Eye of MATE** has a reworked sidebar and better image metadata support
 * Tabs in **pluma** now have the ability to be switched with keyboard shortcuts and mouse scrolling
 * **Calculator** can now support up to 15 characters of accuracy.
 Copy/paste support was also improved a bit